Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Creating Queries on a non-linked External Table.

-What we will do if we want to create a Query, with external Table data, that is not linked to the Font-end database?
-Believe it or not, you can create Queries in Microsoft Access without linking external Tables to the current database.
-Want to find out how?
-You can learn the trick from here.
+What if we want to create a query using data from an external table that is not linked to the front-end database?
+Surprisingly, Microsoft Access allows you to create queries without permanently linking external tables to the current database.
+Curious about how this works?
+You can learn the trick [here].

 The simple procedure steps are given below: